-This Tim Tam rocky road my go to whenever I need to take something sweet and don't have time to bake.
-Its super simple, has only five ingredients and is quick to throw together.
+This Tim Tam rocky road is my go-to whenever I need to take something sweet and don't have time to bake.
+It's super simple has only five ingredients and is quick to throw together.

-I've made it several times for friends and its a hit at baking sales whenever I make it.
+I've made it several times for friends and it's a hit at baking sales whenever I make it.
 You can slice it up into nice chunky pieces or pop it into patty pans for individual portions.
-Its also one of those wonderfully versatile recipes.
+It's also one of those wonderfully versatile recipes.
 At its simplest rocky road usually has chocolate, marshmallows and nuts.
-This recipe is made with Tim Tams, milk chocolate, pink and white marshmallow, almonds for crunch and candy raspberries for fun.
+This recipe is made with Tim Tams, milk chocolate, pink and white marshmallows, almonds for crunch and lollie raspberries for fun.

 Tim Tams are a type of chocolate cookie (biscuit) sold in Australia and in my option, the best chocolate cookie in the world!
 I even named my cats, two beautiful brown Burmese after them.
 You can easily make the rocky road without the Tim Tams or replace them with your other favourite cookie, or leave them out all together.